utdata/rwd-mastery-assignments/openrefine/demo-facets.md

 # Open Refine: Cleaning

-This lesson assumes you have already [installed OpenRefine](installation.md).
+This lesson outlines the basics of text facets, filters and data cleaning in OpenRefine.
+It assumes you have already [installed OpenRefine](installation.md).

+## The story behind the lesson

+For this story we wanted to summarize candidate election campaign contributions by race, party and election cycle.
+Before doing so, we had to clean up the campaign fund names and normalize some other columns in the data.

 ## Start with some data

-> CHECK LINK BELOW

-- Download this [TEC campaign finance data](data/tec-totals-preclean.xlsx) and put it somewhere you can find it later.
+- Go to this [TEC campaign finance data](data/tec-totals-preclean.xlsx) page and then click on **Download**.
+Put the file somewhere you can find it later.

-- Open the file in Excel and review it.
+This is what the file looks like in Excel:

 ![Data peek](img/tec-data-peek.png)

 There are several things we'd like to do with this data:

-1. Create a new "Candidate" field to clean up PAC names and such.
+1. Create a new "Candidate" column based on the PAC-based "Name" column, but clean up the values to just the candidate's name.
-2. Create a new "Election Cycle" column, which run over two years.
+2. Create a new "Election Cycle" column so we can later summarize the amounts over these two-year cycles.
 3. Normalize the "Race-Ethnicity" and "Party" columns.

-### The story behind the data

-For this story we wanted to see summarize candidate election campaign contributions by race and party.
-Before doing that, we had to clean up the campaign fund names and normalize some other columns in the data.

 ## Start an OpenRefine project